-Gate virtualization (GV) allows us to decompose two-qubit gates into a combination of single-qubit gates [44].
-We show GV schematically in Fig. 1 (b).
-Instead of executing the original circuit's binary gate, we can calculate a weighted sum of six circuit instances to estimate $\langle O \rangle$.
+Gate virtualization.
+Based on the established theory on QPD, we show GV schematically in Fig. 1 (b).
+Instead of executing the original circuit's two-qubit gate, we can use QPD to instead calculate a weighted sum of six circuit instances to estimate $\langle O \rangle$.
 In each circuit instance i, instead of the original two-qubit gate, we insert A_i and B_i , which are either one-qubit unitary gates or projective measurements.
 This allows us to decompose each instance i into two smaller, completely independent sub-circuits, which can be sampled independently.
 We reconstruct the result with where $\langle O \rangle_i$ is the result of each instance i and $O = O_1 \otimes O_2$.
-The exact proofs and formulas of GV for standard gates such as CNOT or R{ZZ} can be found in [44].
+The property $O = O_1 \otimes O_2$ must hold to ensure that instances are decomposable into individual subcircuits.
+However, this is not a limitation, as every observable can be expressed as a linear combination of decomposable observables [55].
+Furthermore, projection operators, which are the focus of this work, are also decomposable.